Zermil/undo-tracker/README.md

 (You can find `undo-tracker.zip` in this project's releases on the right side)

-Quick note: do not minimize the program, make sure it's running in the background somewhere, be it your other monitor or just'"behind' your main drawing window's program, otherwise it will not count correctly (or at all) until restored again (it still keeps track of your undos, it just won't update the text)
+Quick note: do not minimize the program, make sure it's running in the background somewhere, be it your other monitor or just 'behind' your main drawing window's program, otherwise it will not count correctly (or at all) until restored again (it still keeps track of your undos, it just won't update the text).
+This does not apply when reading from `undos-counted.txt` text file created by the program.

+Reading from text file allows for more customization BUT your undos will be updating (visually) a little bit slower since OBS has to read the contents for the file itself, store it and then display it (as opposed to just capturing the contents of a window application)

 ## Build